oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/GasBox.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/protocol/src/main/scala/org/oxygenium/protocol/vm/GasBox.scala)

-The `GasBox` class and its companion object in the `org.oxygenium.protocol.vm` package provide functionality for managing gas usage in the Alephium project.
+The `GasBox` class and its companion object in the `org.oxygenium.protocol.vm` package provide functionality for managing gas usage in the Oxygenium project.
 Gas is a measure of computational effort required to execute a transaction on the blockchain.
 It is used to prevent spamming and denial-of-service attacks on the network.

 The `GasBox` class is a simple wrapper around an integer value representing the amount of gas available.
 It provides methods for performing arithmetic operations on gas values, such as addition, subtraction, and multiplication.
 It also provides a `use` method that checks if there is enough gas available to perform a given operation and returns a new `GasBox` instance with the remaining gas if there is, or an error if there isn't.